systeminit/si/app/auth-portal/src/content/tutorial/03-deploy_containerized_app.md

 Resize the `Region` frame to be a little larger by clicking and dragging the corner of the frame.
 You can see in the lower right corner of the frame that it is not qualified - that's because you haven't decided which AWS Region to use.

-If you investigate the Qualification error in the `Diagram Outine Panel`, you'll learn that it appears because you haven't decided which AWS Region to use.
+If you investigate the Qualification failure in the `Diagram Outine Panel`, you'll learn that it appears because you haven't decided which AWS Region to use.
 Select the `Region` frame, and go to the `Selected Assets Panel` (Attributes tab).
 Set the `domain/region` attribute to `us-east-2`.
 When the progress bar finishes, you will see that your Qualification for this `Region` turns from a red X to a green check - you're good to go.
 System Initiative has also helpfully inferred the `si/name` of the `Region` for you!

 ![Set the region](/tutorial-img/03-deploy_containerized_app/set_the_region.png)

 The application runs on an EC2 Instance, so let's model it.
 Select the AWS `EC2 Instance` asset from the `Asset Panel`, and click to place it inside the `Region` frame on the Workspace.
 You can then click and drag the `EC2 Instance` into the upper right corner of the `Region` frame.
 A couple of things to notice:

 * You can see that the `Region` input socket on the `EC2 Instance` is already filled - configured by the `Region` frame in which it sits.
-* If you investigate the Qualification errors in the `Diagram Outine Panel`, you'll see there are multiple issues here, and some will be resolved as we connect the EC2 instance input sockets to other Assets.
+* If you investigate the Qualification failures in the `Diagram Outine Panel`, you'll see there are multiple issues here, and some will be resolved as we connect the EC2 instance input sockets to other Assets.
 Ignore these for now - we'll come back to them shortly.

 Things should look like this: